-The FETs DMN1019USN have a Vgs of 8V, which limits the maximum current which may be measured (currents above starve the output of the current sensor amplifiers).
-With a supply of ~7.5V, a maximum high current of ~3A is possible with the 2V/A gain version of the INA250.
+The DMN1019USN FETs have a Vgs of 8V, which limits the maximum current which may be measured (currents above will starve the output of the current sensor amplifiers since the output cannot swing high enough).
+With a supply of ~7.5V, a maximum high current of ~3A is possible with the 2V/A gain (A4) version of the INA250.
 With a 2 Ohm shunt for the low current range, the maximum current with an INA212 (1000V/V gain) is ~3mA.
 Two FETs in parallel were used to decrease the series resistance when shorting the low current shunt.

 The high current range is intended for normal operation, i.e., measuring run currents.The low current range should only be selected once the board is configured for a low power mode.
 Once in that mode, the low power mode may be selected.

 To use an instrumented target board without having to have the connection board hooked up and powered, jump the two vias (spaced 0.1", labeled "Jump" by the current input connections).
 These vias short the 2 Ohm low current shunt resistor.